No Remorse (band): History

 In 1992 they accompanied the Swedish RAC band Dirlewanger at a festival in Brandenburg, Germany.
 In September they travelled to California, USA with Dirlewanger, where they performed together and recorded the album Desert Storm.
 The band recorded Farewell Ian Stuart in April 1994, and they signed for to Movement Records and Nordland Records.
 They recorded the album Under The Gods for Nordland Records, and Movement Records released Skinhead Army.
 Later that year, they performed at A Tribute to Ian Stuart in Racine, Wisconsin, USA accompanied by Bound for Glory, Centurion, RaHoWa and Berserkr.
 Following the concert, Joe Rowan, singer of Nordic Thunder, was murdered at a gas station.

 In 1995, Nordland Records released Under The Gods, and Resistance Records released The Best of No Remorse.
 Movement Records encountered economic troubles and sold the rights to European Skinhead Army to Nordland.
 The Winning Hand (the renamed version of European Skinhead Army) was released in 1996.

 In 1996, Will Browning, who had previously played guitar in No Remorse, wrested control of the band from Paul Burnley.
 This followed a tussle for control of Blood and Honour between Burnley, who edited the organisation's magazine, and Combat 18 members led by Browning and Charlie Sargent.
 Browning selected Daniel Jack ("Jacko") as the band's new vocalist, while ex-bassist Gary Smith rejoined the band; Chingford Attack drummer Jean-Charles Tanzi completed the new line-up.

 This new iteration of No Remorse recorded Barbecue in Rostock in 1996, the album's title a reference to the 1992 Rostock-Lichtenhagen race riots where neo-Nazi rioters set fire to a hostel housing refugees.
 Barbecue in Rostock was more virulently racist and violent than Burnley's No Remorse and other earlier RAC bands, with ten out of the eleven songs on the album unabashedly encouraging violence against minority groups.
 Browning's label ISD Records, who had released the album, were forced to shift their address to Denmark to avoid prosecution in the UK, and in 1998, a British man was sentenced to six months' imprisonment for having manufactured Barbecue in Rostock CDs.

-Browning's No Remorse continued to release albums into the 2000s.
 In 2006, Browning and Jon Denny-Mallen were charged with trying to incite racial hatred for allegedly attempting to import CD copies of the band's 2006 album Deutschland into Jersey from Poland.
 In November 2009 Denny-Mallen was acquitted by a jury at Southwark Crown Court, while the jury failed to reach a verdict in the case against Browning.

+Browning's No Remorse continued to release albums into the 2000s, and have performed as recently as 2018.